Hani Hanjour: Late 1990s

-Hanjour re-entered the United States on 15 November 1997, taking additional English courses in Florida, then returning to Phoenix, where he shared an apartment with Bandar al-Hazmi.
+Hanjour re-entered the United States on 15 November 1997, taking additional English courses in Florida, then returning to Tucson, where he shared an apartment with Bandar al-Hazmi near the University of Arizona, where he enrolled.

 After arriving in Florida in November 1997, Hanjour met a man Rayed Mohammed Abdullah Ali, a mutual friend through Bandar al-Hazmi.
 Al-Hamzi had suggested that Ali train to be a pilot in Florida.
 Hanjour and Ali subsequently trained together both in Florida and Arizona, and became friends.
-Ali was a leader at the Islamic Cultural Centre in Phoenix where, the FBI says, he "reportedly gave extremist speeches at the mosque".
+Ali was a leader at the Islamic Cultural Centre in Tucson where, the FBI says, he "reportedly gave extremist speeches at the mosque".
 This, however, was disputed by a mosque staff member, who told the New Zealand Herald in June 2006 that Ali "was never a leader for the mosque and he never gave speeches at the mosque".

 The 9/11 Commission Report reported that Abdullah attended the same Phoenix flight school as Hanjour and records show the pair used a flight simulator together on 23 June 2001.
 Ali later emigrated to New Zealand, where he settled in Auckland and then in Palmerston North to train as a pilot.
 He was identified as a friend and colleague of Hanjour in July 2006, less than six months after he first arrived in New Zealand.
 Immigration Minister David Cunliffe said that Ali "was directly associated with persons responsible for the terrorist attacks in the United States on Sept.
 11, 2001".

 In December, he resumed training at CRM Flight Cockpit Resource Management for a few weeks, before pursuing training at Arizona Aviation.
 Bandar al-Hazmi and Hanjour stayed in Arizona, continued taking flight lessons at Arizona Aviation throughout 1998 and early 1999.
 After moving out of Bandar's place in March, Hanjour lived in several apartments in Tempe, Mesa and Phoenix.
 In February, financial records showed that Hanjour had taken a trip to Las Vegas, Nevada.
 In addition to flight training at Arizona Aviation, Hanjour enrolled in flight simulator classes at the Sawyer School of Aviation where he made only three or four visits.
 Lotfi Raissi would begin taking lessons at the same school a month after Hanjour quit, part of what piqued the FBI's interest in Raissi.